Kingmaker Casino Review

 Online Reputation

 • TrustPilot — TrustScore 3.4/5 from 366 reviews.
-Distribution: 45% 5-star, 7% 4-star, 2% 3-star, 2% 2-star, 44% 1-star.
-The extreme bimodal shape (very few middle ratings) is characteristic of operators where outcomes depend on whether a player actually attempts a withdrawal.
-Casino replies to 94% of negative reviews within 2 weeks.
-Negative reviews in recent months still describe 16-day waits for €500 withdrawals and KYC documents declined without explanation.
+Distribution roughly 45% 5-star against 44% 1-star — an extreme bimodal split characteristic of operators where the outcome depends on whether a withdrawal is ever attempted.
+The casino replies to ~94% of negative reviews within two weeks; recent negatives still describe multi-week waits and KYC documents declined without explanation.

 Like most offshore operators accepting Australian players, Kingmaker sits on the ACMA block register — jurisdictional context under Australia’s Interactive Gambling Act, not a casino-specific safety signal.